Should They Spend More Money on Bank Advertising?By Tom Dougherty

-Do you need to increase your top-of-mind awareness in order to steal share from Bank of America, Chase or Wells Fargo?
+Do you need to increase your top-of-mind awareness in order to steal share from Bank of America, Chase, or Wells Fargo?

-Historically, in the financial services sector, there has always been a strong relationship between top-of-mind awareness, bank advertising and share-of-voice.
+Historically, in the financial services sector, there has always been a strong relationship between top-of-mind awareness, bank advertising, and share-of-voice.

 And it is a very strong correlation.
 It is not a perfect 1:1 but it is close.
 When awareness studies are conducted, researchers expect that the bank brand that has spent the most media dollars will have the deepest awareness.
 Top-of-mind being more important than total awareness, but this is a mix of the two.

-If this turns out not to be so, heads roll and usually the advertising agency is the first in line for the guillotine.
+If this turns out not to be so, heads roll and usually, the advertising agency is the first in line for the guillotine.

 So…if a bank brand comes to an agency with a goal of increasing awareness, the simplest and surest means is to increase the bank’s ad spending on bank advertising.

-Is reach and frequency the only answer for the bank brands that want to increase market share?
+Are reach and frequency the only answer for the bank brands that want to increase market share?
 (It is certainly one of the answers.)
 (Read a market study on banks here)

 The Bank Advertising/Relationship

-To better answer this question we need to look at the purity of the relationship between awareness, bank advertising and market share.
+To better answer this question we need to look at the purity of the relationship between awareness, bank advertising, and market share.
 Especially in financial services.
 Here, the relationship and correlation is not quite automatic.

-For example, the Puerto Rico Tourism Board has a dominant share-of-voice and excellent awareness.
+For example, the Puerto Rico Tourism Board has a dominant share of voice and excellent awareness.
 Awareness near the top as a matter of fact, but lags terribly in market share.

 Look at your own market.
 Does the bank that leads the way in spending and top-of-mind awareness enjoy the greatest market share?

-Obviously, the relationship between share-of-awareness, bank advertising and market share is not “locked-in-step.”
+Obviously, the relationship between share-of-awareness, bank advertising, and market share is not “locked-in-step.”